 This recipe has only 7 ingredients.

 You will need unsalted butter, heavy cream, sweet potatoes, and salt and pepper.
 The rest of the ingredients, maple syrup and pecans are optional.

 About the recipe – How To Make Mashed Sweet Potatoes?

 When it comes to simple mashed sweet potatoes most people ask the same question: Bake, steam or boil?
-While I am sure the world of internet offers a recipe for everyone of those methods, I found that the best way to make mashed sweet potatoes includes none of those methods.
+While I am sure the world of internet offers a recipe for every one of those methods, I found that the best way to make mashed sweet potatoes includes none of those methods.

 - Cook the sweet potatoes: Place peeled and cubed sweet potatoes in a saucepan with a little bit of butter, heavy cream, and a splash of maple syrup.
 No need to add water or any other liquid.
 Since they already contain so much liquid, when heated, they release their juices and with the help butter they become perfectly mashable (is there a word like that?).